Nikon GPS units

 The Nikon GP-1 can be attached via the accessory shoe of a Nikon digital camera, or - if that shoe is used by e.g. a flashlight - you can clip it onto your clothes or camera strap.
 The cable (see below which one fits which camera) has to be plugged into the relevant camera plug, enabling you to ad geotags to your images, so you can record latitude, longitude, altitude and time information.
 The unit has no built-in compass.
 In the exif data of your Nikon View software you'll see these data.
 The GP-1 is powered by the camera it is attached to; it has no on-off switch and it has no battery compartment.
 Just unplug the cable to the camera and the unit will switch off.
 Its weight is 23 gram.

-The GP-1A was introduced (almost surreptitiously) with the introduction of the Nikon D-600 SLR.
+The Nikon GP-1A was introduced (almost surreptitiously) with the introduction of the Nikon D-600 SLR.
 It has a software upgrade to be able to communicate with the Nikon D-600 only, when using cable CA-10A.
 The latter cable has to be used when you connect the GPS-1 or GPS 1A to the Nikon Z-series cameras.

 The time used in the geotag data is very accurate as the Global Positioning System is using an atomic clock.
 The time registered by GPS devices is UTC (Coordinated Universal Time - in military circles aka 'zulu time').
 UTC is almost equal (less than 1 second) to GMT (Greenwich Mean Time).

 Note 1: since the GP-1/A is powered by the camera's battery, take some spare batteries with you as power consumption is relatively high.

 Note 2: in the above picture GPS data are shown in the playback mode of any digital SLR and Nikon Z-series; using a Coolpix camera you'll see these data in Nikon View software only, NOT on the LCD screen of the camera!